Noise monitor smart device mounted in a short-term rental living room, indigo accent, modern interior

 Key Takeaways

-• Alerts trigger when sound exceeds a configurable threshold (typically 70-80 dB) for a sustained period
+• Alerts trigger when ambient noise exceeds a configurable threshold (typically 70–80 dB) for a sustained window

-• Integration with automated messaging can send automatic warnings to guests when noise thresholds are exceeded
+• Integration with automated messaging enables automatic guest warnings before a host needs to intervene

-• Paired with smart locks, noise monitors form a comprehensive property protection system
+• Paired with a smart lock, noise monitors form the core of a layered property-protection stack

 How Noise Monitors Work

-Noise monitoring in short-term rentals follows a detect-alert-respond workflow:
+Noise monitoring in short-term rentals follows a detect-alert-respond workflow that is entirely non-invasive to guest privacy:

-1. Continuous measurement -- The device uses a microphone sensor to sample ambient sound pressure levels multiple times per second
+1. Continuous measurement — A microphone sensor samples ambient sound pressure levels several times per second, producing a rolling decibel average

-3. Threshold evaluation -- The system compares the rolling average decibel level against your configured thresholds (e.g., 75 dB for 10 minutes)
+3. Threshold evaluation — The system compares the rolling average against your configured limits (e.g., 75 dB sustained for 10 minutes)

-4. Alert notification -- When a threshold is breached, the host receives a push notification, SMS, or email with the decibel reading and duration
+4. Host alert — When the threshold is breached, the host receives a push notification, SMS, or email showing the decibel level and duration

 Decibel Reference Levels